jqueiroz/lojban.io/README.md

 Similarly, if you only want to compile the _\*.ts_ files (located in `./assets/typescript`), run `make js`.

 When you run `make docs`, the project's documentation will be placed into _".stack-work/install/x86\_64-linux-nix/lts-13.27/8.6.5/doc/index.html"_ (the command's output shows the full path, which you may copy into a browser).
-Similarly, when you run `make server`, the webserver executable will be placed into _".stack-work/install/x86\_64-linux-nix/lts-13.27/8.6.5/bin/lojbanios"_, and you may execute it directly if you want as long as you set the appropriate environment variable: `LOJBAN_TOOL_ENVIRONMENT=dev`.
+Similarly, when you run `make server`, the webserver executable will be placed into _".stack-work/install/x86\_64-linux-nix/lts-13.27/8.6.5/bin/lojbanios"_, and you may execute it directly if you want as long as you set the appropriate environment variable: `LOJBANIOS_ENVIRONMENT=dev`.

 However, the preferred method for running the webserver is to use the helper script `./run-server.sh`.
 This script automatically builds the server by running `make server` and then executes it by running `stack exec server` in an isolated nix-shell environment.